 At FlexPak, we have our own patented leak detector to provide several seal integrity testing solutions for whatever you or your business may need.
 FlexPak’s diverse seal integrity tests can ensure your packages meet the required ASTM testing standards in your industry, with the ability to test a variety of product and packaging types.
 Our seal integrity tests include the following:

-• Bubble Leak Testing: Bubble Leak Testing is completed in an acrylic vacuum chamber.
+- Bubble Leak Testing: Bubble Leak Testing is completed in an acrylic vacuum chamber.
 The sealed product is submerged in water and, when put under pressure, bubbles will form at any compromised points in the packaging.
 It’s is an easy visual test that will ensure your packaging’s integrity while adhering to the ASTM D3078 testing standard.

-• Detecting Gross Leaks In Packaging By Internal Pressurization: The ASTM F2096 Testing Standard provides highly accurate testing for pharmaceutical and medical packaging, allowing users to detect leaks, substrate holes, and channels accurately and reliably.
+- Detecting Gross Leaks In Packaging By Internal Pressurization: The ASTM F2096 Testing Standard provides highly accurate testing for pharmaceutical and medical packaging, allowing users to detect leaks, substrate holes, and channels accurately and reliably.
 The sensitive nature of this test enables us to look at a variety of package shapes and sizes, and is even more accurate than the bubble leak test.

-• Altitude Simulation Testing: Otherwise known as the ASTM D6653 testing standard.
+- Altitude Simulation Testing: Otherwise known as the ASTM D6653 testing standard.
 This is a package integrity testing method that simulates the extreme pressure changes a package may undergo during transport.
 An altitude test is able to simulate ascent and descent rates, as well as a set altitude for an extended period of time.
 This ensures that the packaging can withstand its transport and ultimately reach consumers intact.

-• Dry Chamber Tests: A Dry Chamber Test is performed without liquid in a leak detector tank.
+- Dry Chamber Tests: A Dry Chamber Test is performed without liquid in a leak detector tank.
 This procedure is best suited for packages containing liquids, such as condiment sachets or bottles with lug-style and threaded caps.
 The package is placed within the chamber on an absorbent material and, when put under pressure, any leaks will result in the presence of liquid within the dry tank.
 The ASTM D5094 testing standard is performed in a dry tank environment.

-Seal integrity testing is a critical step in ensuring the safety and reliability of various industrial and consumer products, and part of who we are here at FlexPak.
-Not only does it help detect defects and damage, it verifies the performance of seals under actual operating conditions.
-This helps to prevent leaks, ensures the safe and efficient operation of the system, and maximizes the life of the seals.
-This enables you to feel confident that your package will reach its destination safe and sound, every time.
-So, next time you see a seal, remember the important role it plays in all industries, and the testing that goes into making sure it’s ready for the job.
+Seal integrity testing is a critical step in ensuring the safety and reliability of various industrial and consumer products, and it’s a core part of what we do here at FlexPak.
+Not only does it help detect defects and damage, but it also verifies the performance of seals under actual operating conditions.
+This prevents leaks, ensures the safe and efficient operation of the system, and maximizes the life of the seals.